SCSDMWT/climate_scenario_web_tool/README.md

 ### Initial setup

+The initial setup involves getting the source code and data for the project and installing Python and JavaScript libraries needed to run the web app.

 The following steps need to be performed once.

 #### Code